Topologically Twisted SUSY Gauge Theory, Gauge-Bethe Correspondence and Quantum Cohomology: The Gauge-Bethe correspondence and the Bethe norm

-Also, as the eigenvalue of the transfer matrix $\tau(\mu)$ for XXZ$_{1/2}$ model is also \eqref{EvalueofTM} with \eqref{vacEvalXXZ}, we can identify the expectation value of conserved charges of XXZ$_{1/2}$ model with the expectation value of Wilson loop with appropriate coefficients.
+Also, as the eigenvalue of the transfer matrix $\tau(\mu)$ for the XXZ$_{1/2}$ model is given by \eqref{EvalueofTM} with \eqref{vacEvalXXZ}, we can identify the expectation value of conserved charges of the XXZ$_{1/2}$ model with the expectation value of Wilson loops with appropriate coefficients.

-\section{Equivariant Quantum Cohomology, GLSM, and Integrable Model}
+\section{Equivariant quantum cohomology, GLSM, and integrable model}

-In the previous section, we studied the relation between an A-twisted $\mathcal{N}=(2,2)$ GLSM and correlation functions of XXX$_{1/2}$ spin chain.
-It is known that correlation functions of an A-twisted $\mathcal{N}=(2,2)$ GLSM with a particular choice of R-charge give the integration of quantum cohomology classes of Fano manifolds, which are Higgs branch vacua of the GLSM \cite{Morrison:1994fr} {\bf [add references]}.
-We expect that a similar story holds for $\mathcal{N}=(4,4)$ GLSM where Higgs branch vacua is now hyperK\"ahler manifold.
-We turn on all the possible twisted mass parameters including the one associated to $\mathcal{N}=(2,2)$ adjoint chiral multiplet\footnote{Since the $\mathcal{N}=(2,2)$ adjoint chiral multiplet have flat direction, we have to turn on the $U(1)_D$ twisted mass.}, In this section, we consider correlation functions of A-twisted $\mathcal{N}=(2,2)^*$ GLSM on $S^2$ and study its relation to equivariant quantum cohomology of cotangent bundle of Grassmannians.
+In the previous section, we studied the relation between the A-twisted $\mathcal{N}=(2,2)$ GLSM and the XXX$_{1/2}$ spin chain.
+It was shown in \cite{Morrison:1994fr} that integrations of cohomology classes of toric Fano manifolds can be interpreted as correlation functions of $\sigma$ of the corresponding A-twisted $\mathcal{N}=(2,2)$ GLSM where the cup product of cohomology classes are deformed by using three point Gromov-Witten invariants (quantum cup product).
+We may expect that such a relation holds for $\mathcal{N}=(4,4)$ GLSM where the target space is a hyperK\"ahler manifold.
+We turn on all the possible twisted mass parameters including the one for the $\mathcal{N}=(2,2)$ adjoint chiral multiplet.\footnote{Since the $\mathcal{N}=(2,2)$ adjoint chiral multiplet with twisted mass parameter being turned off gives rise to the flat direction, we have to turn on the $U(1)_D$ twisted mass.} In this section, we consider correlation functions of the A-twisted $\mathcal{N}=(2,2)^*$ GLSM on $S^2$ and study its relation to the equivariant quantum cohomology of the cotangent bundle of the Grassmannian.

-\subsection{Equivariant quantum cohomology and Equivariant Integration}
+\subsection{Equivariant quantum cohomology and equivariant integration}

-Firstly, we summarize the equivariant quantum cohomology of the cotangent bundle of Grassmannians $T^* \mathrm{Gr}(r, n)$ \cite{GRTV}.
-A Grassmannian $\mathrm{Gr}(r,n)$ are specified by the chains of subspaces,
+Firstly, we summarize the equivariant quantum cohomology of the cotangent bundle of the Grassmannian $T^* \mathrm{Gr}(r, n)$ \cite{GRTV}.
+The Grassmannian $\mathrm{Gr}(r,n)$ is specified by the chains of subspaces,